d-collins2/Form-Test-Practice/README.md

 ### Request Form
 The `RequestForm.test.js` contains the following tests for the Request Form:
-* Should capture firstname correctly onChange
+* Should capture first name correctly onChange
-* Should capture lastname correctly onChange
+* Should capture last name correctly onChange
 * Should capture email correctly onChange
 * Should capture checkbox ticked correctly onChange
 * Should call alert() when submit button is clicked